Avaiga/taipy-doc/docs/knowledge_base/tips/the_data_nodes/index.md

 and specify certain parameters, like a default path for CSV or Parquet files.
 It's important to note that you can change this path during runtime.
-For instance, if you create a new scenario, you can instruct the Tabular data nodes to save the results in a different file or directory, which helps you avoid overwriting previous data.
-Taipy can also manage where files are written if no *default_path* has been given.
+For instance, if you create a new scenario, you can instruct the Tabular data nodes to save the results in a different file or directory, thereby preventing the overwriting of previous data.
+Taipy can also manage file destinations in cases where no 'default_path' has been specified.

 ```py
 scenario = tp.create_scenario(scenario_cfg)